Skip to Content

 This game helps children with perspective-taking and encourages them to pay attention to and recognize how other people are feeling.

-What Zone are THEY In?
+What Zone Are THEY In?

 3. Zones of Regulation Bingo

 Zones Bingo from The Zones of Regulation has been adapted by Alex Hirsh for students familiar with Boardmaker® feelings visuals.
-I love this activity because it helps kids using boardmaker visuals (often children with autism) become familiar with the symbols for various emotions.
+I love this activity because it helps kids using board maker visuals (often children with autism) become familiar with the symbols for various emotions.

 You can print the Zones Bingo from the official Zones website here.